How to Read a CIBIL report

-How to read your CIBIL report
+How to read your Free CIBIL report?

 Reviewing your CIBIL report regularly has many benefits.
 It helps you to keep track of your ongoing and past debts, identify inaccuracies if any, monitor for fraudulent activity, understand your creditworthiness, etc.